Alfred William Baillie1

 by George Romney 2

-Captain Francis Reynolds-Moreton, 3rd Baron Ducie of Tortworth was born on 28 March 1739 at Strangways, Manchester, Lancashire, England.1 He was the son of Francis Reynolds and Hon.
-Elizabeth Moreton.1 He married, firstly, Mary Provis, daughter of Thomas Provis, on 10 October 1774.3 He married, secondly, Sarah Jodrell, daughter of Gilbert Jodrell, on 18 June 1791.3 He died on 19 August 1808 at age 69 at Tortworth, Gloucestershire, England.1
+Captain Francis Reynolds-Moreton, 3rd Baron Ducie of Tortworth was born on 28 March 1739 at Strangways, Manchester, Lancashire, EnglandG.1 He was the son of Francis Reynolds and Hon.
+Elizabeth Moreton.1 He married, firstly, Mary Provis, daughter of Thomas Provis, on 10 October 1774.3 He married, secondly, Sarah Jodrell, daughter of Gilbert Jodrell, on 18 June 1791.3 He died on 19 August 1808 at age 69 at Tortworth, Gloucestershire, EnglandG.1

 Children of Captain Francis Reynolds-Moreton, 3rd Baron Ducie of Tortworth and Mary Provis